0xbluemoon/Pay_Go_Service_SmartContract/README.md

 # Pay_Go_Service_SmartContract
-Keep vendor information in EOS smart contract
+Keep information in EOS smart contract.
+Every can visit the information, and nobody except owner can remove it.

 The smart contract can be compiled by EOS CDT 1.3.